2025 – 09 – 17 log from a full day

 armour perk in Helldivers 2.
 Took the bike an hour and a half west, through the

 mountains.
 Even cheating with my servo-assisted, the incline was brutal.
-The
+The 1.8km

-1.6km tunnel was, admittedly, scary as fuck.
-But I’m here to make myself
+scary as fuck.
+But I’m here to make myself comfortable with the uncomfortable,

-comfortable with the uncomfortable, and there also happened to be more pros
+and there also happened to be more pros than cons.
+Beautiful, beautiful

-than cons.
-Beautiful, beautiful landscape.
-Stopped and put my feet in a running
+a movie.
+Stopped and put my feet in a running river.
+Took a billion pictures.
+Smiled

-with such an innocent joy.
-Realised I am exactly where I should be to build the
+the whole time.
+The island filled me with such an innocent joy.
+Realised I am

-version of myself that I want to be.
+exactly where I should be to build the version of myself that I want to be

 -Finally

-made it to Komoda beach, where the Mongols attacked Tsushima in 1274 and 1281, events
+made it to Komoda beach, where the Mongols attacked Tsushima in 1274 and 1281,

-begin with.
+to begin with.
 As a history buff and prior Soldier, I was honoured to visit the

 battlefield and shrines.
 The beach itself, though, was in a matter of disarray,